julialorrayne/Superstore-Sales-Analysis/README.md

 - Sales peaks are observed during March, May, September, and November, suggesting increased purchasing activity likely driven by promotional events, holidays, or seasonal demand cycles.

 Standard Class consistently leads in total sales volume throughout the year, showing stable customer preference for economical shipping.

-**Recommendation:**
-Align marketing and promotional campaigns with high-sales months (March, May, September, November) to maximize seasonal revenue opportunities and promotional ROI.

-Maintain adequate inventory and staffing levels in advance of these peaks to ensure smooth order fulfillment.

 ---